-Body image – everyone has it, but what does it mean?
-Healthy body image is when you feel relaxed and good about your body, whereas unhealthy body image is when you think about your body in a negative way.
-There are ways to improve negative body image - the first step is figuring out what’s causing it in the first place.
+Body image is just the way you think about your physical self.
+Healthy body image is when you feel relaxed about your body, whereas unhealthy body image is when you think about your body in a negative way.
+If you have unhealthy body image, that's okay.
+There are ways to help; the first step is just to figure out what's causing it in the first place.

 What do ‘healthy’ and ‘unhealthy’ body image mean?